openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 104. What does the message "SyntaxError: 'yield' inside list comprehension" during MxNet\* model conversion mean? <a name="question-104"></a>

-The issue "SyntaxError: 'yield' inside list comprehension" might occur during converting MXNet\* models (mobilefacedet-v1-mxnet, brain-tumor-segmentation-0001) on Windows* platform with Python* 3.8 environment.
-This issue is caused by API changes for `yield expression` in Python 3.8.
+The issue "SyntaxError: `yield` inside list comprehension" might occur during converting MXNet models (`mobilefacedet-v1-mxnet`, `brain-tumor-segmentation-0001`) on Windows platform with Python 3.8 environment.
+This issue is caused by the API changes for `yield expression` in Python 3.8.
 The following workarounds are suggested to resolve this issue:
-1. Use Python 3.6/3.7 to convert MXNet\* models on Windows
+1. Use Python 3.6/3.7 to convert MXNet models on Windows
-2. Update MXNet: pip install mxnet=1.7.0.post2
-Note that you might have conflicts between previously installed PyPI dependencies.
+2. Update Apache MXNet by using `pip install mxnet=1.7.0.post2` Note that it might have conflicts with previously installed PyPI dependencies.

 #### 105. What does the message "The IR preparation was executed by the legacy MO path. ..." mean? <a name="question-105"></a>